Parimalav1/Fetch-Rewards/README.md

 # Fetch-Rewards

-This project a Coding Exercise to implement backend APIs for Fetch-Rewards.
+This project is a coding exercise to implement backend APIs for Fetch-Rewards.
 Rest of this document contains information about what technologies were used to develop the backend and how to use the backend REST API.
 Pay close attention to the examples for each API.

 #### Tech Stack: Node.js, Express, Postman, SQLite3